rgsommer777/05-Homework/README.md

 ## Files Included
 index.html<br>
+script.js<br>
 style.css<br>
 README.md<br>
 Assets/screenshots/dayPlannerScreenshot.png

 ## What I Learned
 Used moment.js for the first time and found it useful for time-based manipulations and formatting .
 Also had a chance to work more in depth with objects and writing and reading them from local storage.
+Discovered template literals which made for more compact javascript statements.

 ## Links
 GitHub link to project file repo: https://github.com/rgsommer777/05-Homework <br>